MaibornWolff/codecharta/gh-pages/README.md

 # CodeCharta Docs

 The CodeCharta docs use [Jekyll](https://jekyllrb.com) and the [Minimal Mistakes (MM) Theme](https://mmistakes.github.io/minimal-mistakes/).
 The target of the docs are users (the ones that use the ccsh and the web version) and developers (the ones that maintain and extend CodeCharta).
 These audiences share similar concerns.
 As an example most users don't need to know how to write a new importer.
-They could benefit from the context view however.
+They could benefit from the context view, however.

 ## Usage

-The generated docs can be viewed locally before being pushed to Github (see below).
-Please note that some files like the web version of CodeCharta are **generated** by `release_gh_pages.yml` with the help of the `script/build_gh_pages.sh`.
-They won't show up locally unless you call that script.
-If you run the script you should find a new folder called `gh-pages/visualization` though.
+The generated docs can be viewed locally before being pushed to GitHub (see below).
+Please note that some files like the web version of CodeCharta are **generated** by `release.yml` when the release pipeline runs.

 ### Local

 1. [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/) version 2.7.0 or above (check with `ruby -v`).
 Please be aware, that some OS come with an old Ruby version.
-[Rubyenv](https://github.com/rbenv/rbenv#installation) did wonders for me (you can skip these steps if you use rbenv already or have some other way to aquire ruby):
+[Rubyenv](https://github.com/rbenv/rbenv#installation) did wonders for me (you can skip these steps if you use rbenv already or have some other way to acquire ruby):
     - `brew install rbenv`
     - Add `eval "$(rbenv init -)"` to the `~/.bash_profile`
     - Close terminal